excap3r/music-discord-rich-presence-macos/README.md

 2. Open the DMG file
 3. Drag the Music Discord Rich Presence app to your Applications folder
 4. Launch Music Discord Rich Presence from your Applications folder
+5. **Important:** On first launch, macOS may block the app with a message "Music Discord Rich Presence Not Opened" This is normal for apps not from the App Store.
+   - Click "Done" on the warning popup
+   - Open System Settings → Privacy & Security
+   - Scroll down to find the message about the blocked app
+   - Click "Open Anyway" button
+   - Confirm in the next dialog by clicking "Open Anyway"
-5. You'll see the 🎵 icon in your menu bar when the app is running
+6. You'll see the 🎵 icon in your menu bar when the app is running

 ---